What is the difference between Microevolution and Macroevolution?

 from Plato’s idealistic view of the world and persisted up to the scientific revolution.
 Buffon (in the 18th century) illustrated this way of thinking

-… if it were proved … that a single species was ever produced by the degeneration of another ... no bounds could be fixed on the power
+… if it was once proved … that there was a single instance of one species having been produced by the degeneration of another ... there would be no bounds to the power of nature,

 In other words, so strong had been the hold of the doctrine of the fixity of species in the minds of the natural philosophers that they had perceived